Less than one percent of Americans currently serve in the military, and the other 99 percent of us owe them the secure futures they have earned.

-Support modernization of the deteriorated infrastructure V.A. hospitals and clinics and repurpose older facilities to meet new needs such as assisted-living facilities and long-term care alternatives
+Support modernization of the deteriorated infrastructure of V.A. hospitals and clinics and repurpose older facilities to meet new needs, such as assisted-living facilities and long-term care alternatives.

-Stand against the privatization of healthcare facilities, including V.A. hospitals, but support veterans receiving their medical care through private medical resources as desired.
+Stand against privatizing healthcare facilities, including V.A. hospitals, but support veterans receiving medical care through private medical resources as desired.

 Support improving V.A.
 Management and Accountability

-It's believed the V.A. management is operating under outdated management tools and practices.
+The V.A. management needs to be operating under updated management tools and practices.
 Our veterans deserve the best services available.
 Improve coordination with the Department of Defense (DoD), Department of Housing and Urban Development (HUD), state agencies, and the thousands of non-governmental organizations that support this vital community.

 Support Improving Mental Health Services

 Twenty veterans and service members die by suicide every day, and among some groups, the rate of suicide is rising alarmingly.
 The VA must continually strive to improve services and outcomes for veterans, especially in the areas of pain, polytrauma recovery, substance use disorder (SUD), post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), and general behavioral health, in the most effective and cost-efficient way possible.
-I support expanding mental health treatment options for veterans to seek innovative therapies to combat PTSD, treatment, and prevention of substance abuse disorders, address homelessness and other mental health issues.
+Bob supports expanding mental health treatment options for veterans to seek innovative therapies to combat PTSD, treat and prevent substance abuse disorders, and address homelessness and other mental health issues.

-Improve support to veterans addressing disability claims and those in need of legal and family support
+Support veterans addressing disability claims and those needing legal and family support.

-Prevent military sexual assault and harassment; helping to provide treatment to those harmed and holding accountable those who are assaulting our service members
+Prevent military sexual assault and harassment.
+We must treat those harmed and hold accountable those assaulting our service members.

 Improving veteran services, accessibility, and non-discrimination for women